 - System-based care

-Residents are expected to attend and participate in numerous weekly didactic experiences throughout both years.
+Fellows are expected to attend and participate in numerous weekly didactic experiences throughout both years.
 These include a multidisciplinary diagnostic conference, a continuing case conference, a selected topics and readings seminar, and CORE child seminar series focusing on normal development, pathology, and treatment.
 In addition, there are various didactic experiences on individual rotations.

 In addition to being students, we also train fellows to be teachers.
 Second year fellows are expected to function for a period of time as the chief resident and provide administrative and educational leadership.
 Trainees are actively involved in teaching fellow general psychiatry residents and medical students, and are afforded an opportunity to help supervise junior residents who are providing psychotherapy to children.

 If you have any questions about the UNC Psychiatry Child and Adolescent Psychiatry Fellowship, please do not hesitate to contact Kim Dillman, Residency Coordinator, at firstname.lastname@example.org or by phone at (984) 974-3881.